CNS-OIST/MultiCompMesher/README.md

         Three types of inputs are accepted in the file:
         1. Comments and empty lines

-            Lines start with `#` are considered as comment and will be skipped in the process.
+            Lines starting with `#` are considered as comments and will be skipped in the process.
             Empty lines are also ignored.

         2. Patch setting